fayzandotcom/TravelCart/README.md

 ## Installation

 Refer to the section 6 (User Manual) of the document "Project Report", inside docs folder.

+To run this project, travelcart-api (https://github.com/fayzandotcom/travelcart-api) is required which works as backend API.

 ## Screenshots